yaskovdev/blog/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 ### "Static Methods Are Very Convenient"

-In one of the security frameworks, there was the `SecurityContextUtil#getUser()` method.
+In one of the security frameworks, there was the `SecurityContext#getUser()` method.
 The method returned a currently logged-in user.
 Everything was fine, except that the method was `static`.
-As a result, every class that consumed the method was __literally untestable__ due to the tight coupling of the security context, which is unavailable during the unit testing phase.
+As a result, every class that consumed the method was __literally untestable__ due to the tight coupling between the class and the `SecurityContext`, which is unavailable during the unit testing phase.

 Do not repeat this mistake.
 Avoid `static` methods.